Is it Bad Netiquette to Correct Others Email Etiquette?

-Another approach is to send them a link to any of my sites or Blogs and let them read and learn for themselves about the importance of all the issues we discuss here.
-In other words, let me be the “bad guy”.
+Another approach is to send them a link to any of the posts on my sites to discuss the topics you believe they can improve upon.
+Let them read and learn for themselves about the importance of all the issues we discuss here.
+(In other words, let me be the “bad guy.”)

 Hopefully, by being exposed to more information and the fact that’s a good thing, they’ll be more open to making an effort to “use technology with knowledge, understanding, and courtesy.”
 Hope springs eternal.